 Currently, there are no structures on the property.
 There is a series of trails throughout Highpoint Preserve allowing for easy access by conservancy members.
-Preserve and trail maintenance is funded by membership dues and we invite you to join us (add link to join us that goes to membership page) and enjoy the trail system.
+Preserve and trail maintenance is funded by membership dues and we invite you to join us and enjoy the trail system.
 Trails are clearly marked and are maintained annually.

 In 2009 the Conservancy acquired 128 acres of land in Dimock Township, Pennsylvania.
 This property was gifted to the Conservancy by its previous owner, Laidily A. MacBride.

 Greenwood Sanctuary is mostly a mix of hardwood forests, open fields and hemlock forest.
 A small, un-named stream originates off the property and flows along the western boundary.
 Several old beaver dams have resulted in a small shallow pond and wetlands along the stream.
 Near the center of the property, is a larger, deeper pond with a small island and a wooden dock on the northwest side.
 There are two gated access roads – the primary access from the north and an abandoned access from the west.
 A system of trails, primarily consisting of old logging trails, is present on the property.